appveyor/website/src/docs/server/index.md

 Click **New build** or make a push to project repository to start a new build.

 Out-of-the-box AppVeyor is configured to run every build job as a new system process.
 The build flow in that process is controlled by *AppVeyor Build Agent* and starts with repository cloning. **Process** is the simplest form of builds isolation.
 It's the easiest way to get started with AppVeyor as it relies on the software/tools/libraries that most probably already installed on your Desktop or build server.
-However, "process" isolation does not follow "clean environment" principle which assumes the build does not have "harmful" steps (like disk formating or reboots) and finishes with clean-up code (like deleting test database or removing temp files).
+However, "process" isolation does not follow "clean environment" principle which assumes the build does not have "harmful" steps (like disk formatting or reboots) and finishes with clean-up code (like deleting test database or removing temp files).

 AppVeyor build job has a [pre-defined pipeline](/docs/build-configuration/#build-pipeline) like **Clone &rarr; Install &rarr; Build &rarr; Test &rarr; Package &rarr; Deploy &rarr; Finalize**, but, of course, each step in that flow could be enabled/disabled, customized or completely replaced with your own script.
 A job is a minimal building block for complex CI/CI workflows modeled with build matrices where jobs could wait for other jobs, combined into groups and run in parallel.